Rizen54/richweather/README.md

 alias richweather='python3 /usr/local/bin/richweather'
 ```

+## Socials
+You can checkout my socials at my profile repo.
+💬 My Discord server if you're interested in my projs: [Rizen's Server](https://discord.gg/BSCkxtxNJ6)

 ## Stars
 Please support me by giving a star to this repo.
 > Small click for a man, giant star for another.